DataDog/datadog-agent/test/fakeintake/README.md

 #### Juniper Notebook

-Play with fake-intake in a Juniper Notebook
+Play with fakeintake in a Juniper Notebook

 ```python
 # POST payloads